Seattle Whistleblower Lawyer for Retaliation and Termination

 What Can I Do to Protect Myself from Employer Retaliation?

 Under an array of federal and state laws, whistleblowers are entitled to receive protection from being demoted, fired, or subjected to a hostile working environment for revealing the wrongful practices of their employer.
-We help whistleblowers recover damages induced by retaliation, such as lost wages and benefits.
-Through legal action, a whistleblower may even seek reinstatement into the position he or she held before retaliation took place.
+As an experienced whistleblower attorney, I help whistleblowers recover damages for illegal retaliation and termination, such as lost wages and other compensation.
+Through legal action, a whistleblower may even seek reinstatement into the position he or she held before retaliation took place, while in other cases, a whistleblower may be entitled to punitive damages in addition to other compensation.

 It’s best if you call us early so we can coach you through how to defend yourself before retaliation costs your job.